Black April: Commemoration

-Controversy
+Controversies

 The Vietnam War Memorial is located in Westminster.

 Before its dedication in 2003, the Vietnam War Memorial at Sid Goldstein Freedom Park in Westminster, California, was the subject of some controversy.
 In 1999, Consul General Phong Xuan Nguyen criticized the proposed memorial because of its depiction of a South Vietnamese soldier standing next to an American soldier.
 According to Nguyen, this depiction of a South Vietnamese soldier would bring back a bitter past that both sides have decided to leave behind.
 Nguyen suggested that the proposed memorial should replace the South Vietnamese soldier with a North Vietnamese.
 According to Nguyen, including a North Vietnamese soldier would more accurately represent the current relationship between the United States and Vietnam.
-Nguyen's requests were not accepted, the current memorial depicts a South Vietnamese and an American soldier.
+Nguyen's requests were ultimately not accepted.
 The memorial stands as a gathering place for Vietnamese community members to remember Black April.

 In 2021, Westminster's Mayor Tri Ta, the first Vietnamese-American mayor in the United States, proposed plans to build another Vietnam War memorial in Westminster.
 This new memorial would commemorate a Vietnam War battle called Mùa Hè Đỏ Lửa or the Red Fiery Summer, which culminated in the South Vietnamese troops defeating the Northern Vietnamese troops at the Citadel of Quang Tri.
 This battle stood as a symbol of hope that South Vietnam could win battles without much involvement from the U.S. troops.
 Mayor Tri Ta and some City Council members wanted to memorialize this battle by building a memorial called the Quang Tri Monument in Westminster.
 This plan was met with some backlash from local organization leaders because it would dilute the existing memorial at Sid Goldstein Freedom Park.
 These leaders argued that building more monuments would take away from the essence of the original memorial.
 On January 27, 2023, the Westminster City Council voted 3–2 to terminate the controversial plans for the Quang Tri Monument.